hantsy/spring-reactive-sample/docs/preface.md

 ## About Me

-I am an impendent freelancer from China with about 20 years of software engineering experience.
-If you need some development and technical consulting service, please drop me an email, my email address is hantsy@gmail.com.
+I am a self-employed freelancer from China with about 20 years of software engineering experience.
+If you need some development and technical consulting service, please drop me an email, my email address is <hantsy@gmail.com>.

 Enjoy reading!